cb-geo/spark-rocks/README.md

 `SparkRocks` is run by submitting `sparkrocks-assembly-1.0.jar` to Spark.
 Spark manages the execution and deployment of SparkRocks so the user does not need to do any additional work to scale analyses to larger scale problems.
-Documentation on how to deploy Spark locally or on the cloud are provided at [Submitting Applications](http://spark.apache.org/docs/latest/submitting-applications.html).
+Documentation on how to deploy Spark locally or on the cloud is provided at [Submitting Applications](http://spark.apache.org/docs/latest/submitting-applications.html).
 The examples that follow assume SparkRocks is being run on Amazon EMR.